Flag IDs

 Note: Flags with the same ID can be in several _INFO_* list’s.
 The most common example are FlagIDs present in both FLAG_INFO_0 and FLAG_INFO_1.

-Note: This resource will NOT cover map-specific flags; just Global flags accessible in the global cfg.bin present at data/res/sys/flag_config_0.01.cfg.bin
+Note: This resource will NOT cover map-specific flags; just flags accessible in the game-scoped cfg.bin present at data/res/sys/flag_config_0.01.cfg.bin which requires no execution context.

 Table of contents